Colombia during World War II: SCADTA

-The Military Forces of Colombia
+Military forces of Colombia

 In 1939, the average numerical strength of the Colombian Army stood at 16,000 men.
 It was made up of six mixed brigades, with each mixed brigade consisting of three battalions, one cavalry group of three squadrons, one artillery group of three batteries, one engineer battalion, and two service battalions.
 The army's air force component consisted of one service squadron and one training squadron of fifteen aircraft.
 The police numbered 5,053 officers, and by 1944 the number had increased to 5,500.
 Colombia nominally had a compulsory military service but it was never fully enforced.
 Active service lasted for a period of one year.

 In 1939, the Colombian Navy had a total of approximately 1,850 personnel, including naval infantry.
 It possessed two modern destroyers, both of which had been purchased in Portugal, four river gunboats, one seagoing gunboat, three coastguard patrol vessels, and several customs service motor launches.
 In the 1930s, the Colombian Air Force was only in initial stages of development; in 1935 the very first flight was created, but it was only during World War II that shipments of aircraft from the United States allowed for a more significant development of the air force, eventually transforming it into a separate branch of the armed forces.
 Three air force groups were formed in 1943.